KosarBehnia/SSD-Mobilenetv2-Object-detection/README.md

    The default detection threshold is 0.5.

    Note: This script has been tested with MP4 video files on Windows and Linux systems.
 Other video formats may not be compatible.
+   Coming Soon

+    GPU version: We are working on a version of this script that uses the GPU to speed up object detection.
+This version will require a CUDA-enabled GPU and the installation of additional dependencies.
+Stay tuned for updates!
+    Multithreaded version: We are also working on a multithreaded version of this script that separates the video reading process from the object detection process using multiple threads.
+This version will be able to read frames from the video file at a faster rate than the object detection process, which can help to minimize frame missing.
+Stay tuned for updates!
+    URL-based version: We are also working on a version of this script that can detect objects in videos that are hosted online.
+This version will be able to accept a URL as input and will download the video file from the internet.
+Stay tuned for updates!

 ## Acknowledgements